 If you want to clone all the data on the source drive to the NVMe SSD, you can choose Disk Clone.

-After selecting the source and target disks, check the settings and click Start Clone to start the cloning process.
-AOMEI Backupper will clone your Windows installation to the NVMe SSD, including the OS, applications, and files.
+Confirm your settings and click Start Clone to start the cloning process.
+AOMEI Cloner will clone your Windows installation to the NVMe SSD.
 The cloning process may take some time, depending on the size of the data to be transferred.

 After the cloning process is complete, you need to set the NVMe SSD as the primary boot device: